Weekly Nr. 22 - Banning Bitcoin? Au Contraire

 Breaking heuristics like this represent a small gain in privacy, but it is a very simple and easy way to increase privacy nonetheless.
 Source chytrik

-$30 Billion Usd Sent in Bitcoin Daily
+$30 Billion USD sent in Bitcoin daily

 Ah, yeah.
 Nobody is using bitcoin, right?

 Governments banning Bitcoin?
 No: U.S. Securities and Exchange Commission (SEC) declared Coinbase’s registration statement effective.
 Its Class A common stock will begin trading on the Nasdaq Global Select Market under the ticker symbol “COIN” on April 14, 2021.
-Coinbase is the largest cryptocurrency exchange in the U.S. valued at $100 Billion.

-Bitcoin Doesn’t Need Goldman Sachs, Goldman Sachs Needs Bitcoin
+Bitcoin doesn't need Goldman Sachs, Goldman Sachs needs Bitcoin

 ...but Bitcoin is for everyone.
 So go and get yourself some, before Goldman Sachs does.